top of page

 1 medium cauliflower, broken into bite-sized florets and stems sliced into bite-sized pieces

-2 carrots, peeled, cut in quarters lengthwise and then in 2-inch pieces
+2 carrots, peeled, quartered then in 2-inch pieces

-1 cup hyacinth beans, strings removed, or another green bean, and sliced in 1 ½ inch pieces
+1 cup hyacinth beans, strings removed, or another green bean, sliced in 1½-inch pieces

 ¼ green cabbage, cut in a large dice